yaghuti/security_content_wiki/How-are-risk-score-calculated-for-RBA.md

-Each ESCU detection now comes with an attached risk_score value, this value is derive from a simple formula risk_score=(impact * confidence)/100.
-Where impact and confidence are 0-100 number values based on the detection authors judgement.
-Impact captures the effect the attack will have in an organization and confidence in how accurate the analytic is at catching said threat.
+Each ESCU detection now comes with an attached risk_score value, this value is derived from a simple formula risk_score=(impact * confidence)/100.
+Where impact and confidence are 0-100 number values based on the detection author's judgment.
+Impact captures the effect the attack will have on an organization and confidence in how accurate the analytics is at catching said threat.
 This is also documented under each detections in [research.splunk.com](http://research.splunk.com/) see: https://research.splunk.com/endpoint/attempted_credential_dump_from_registry_via_reg_exe/#rba

 Impact and Confidence today are somewhat arbitrary base on the detection author.
 The rule of thumb we use is: